MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 Before you can use process advisor to visualize and analyze your processes, you need to:

 - [Create your process](#create-a-process) in process advisor.
-- [Record the activities](#record-your-process) that make up the process using the power automate desktop recorder.
+- [Record the activities](#record-your-process) that make up the process using the Power Automate Desktop recorder.
 - [Prepare the recording for analysis](#prepare-a-recording-for-analysis).
 - (Optional) [Manage activity names](#manage-activity-names) to make it easier for you and others to prepare the recording for analysis.